 Subsurface allows the user to print out a detailed log book including dive profiles and other relevant information.

-The program is localized in about a dozen languages and well supported by an active developer community.
+The program is localized in about 20 languages and well supported by an active developer community.

 A bit of background:

 In fall of 2011, when a forced lull in kernel development gave him an opportunity to start on a new endeavor, Linus Torvalds decided to tackle his frustration with the lack of decent divelog software on Linux.

 Subsurface is the result of the work of him and a team of developers since then.
 It now supports Linux, Windows and MacOS and allows data import from a large number of dive computers and several existing divelog programs.
 It provides advanced visualization of the key information provided by a modern dive computer and allows the user to track a wide variety of data about their diving.
 In fall of 2012 Dirk Hohndel has taken over as Subsurface maintainer.